 A creamy dahlia sat amongst an eclectic mix of stems and a family of bewildered stone owls.
 I thought about planting more of these blooms this year.
 The Spectacle (a Thai iced tea colour) variety and the popular Café Au Lait shade are beautiful.
 They weren't available when I shopped for them, however I came across some alliums, which I've also wanted to see grow in the garden for a while.
 I chose the Dutch Garlic, Round-headed Garlic and Sicilian Honey Garlic (sounds like I'm seasoning up a meal).
 Delicious,

-Tea time has got to be one of my favourite times of the day... perfect with coffee & walnut cake.
+Tea time has got to be one of my favourite times of the day.
+It's perfect with coffee & walnut cake.
 A variegated ruby ficus framed the setting beautifully.
 The fractal-like patterning and jewel tones co-ordinated with my new primrose.
 A reason to invest in a rubber plant?
-The temptation is real.
+Makes sense.
 My illustrations have featured a botanical theme recently and I'm excited to explore that more.
 I'm about the petals and that's for keeps.
 Take a peak at the delicate lilac bell layers I came across on a walk in Letchworth.
 Summers spent this way are a dream.